department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/dispute.md

 Write a letter explaining why you think the copay charges or balance amount may not be correct.

-Mail the letter, or bring it in person to the business office or health administration office at your nearest VA medical center.
+Mail the letter, or bring it in person, to the business office or health administration office at your nearest VA medical center.
 If you send your dispute by mail, please include "Billing Dispute" on the mailing envelope. <br>
 [Find the address for your nearest VA medical center](/find-locations/).

 </div>